Webflow's Image-Orientation Bug

 If you're like me, you've muttered... "whoa."
 And rubbed your eyes disbelievingly.

-• You've shaken your cameraphone gently and listened for any loose parts rattling around...
+- You shake your cameraphone gently and listen for any loose parts rattling around...

 Why this Happens